 Beans are high in minerals – Calcium, zinc, magnesium and potassium all of these help calm, soothe and sedate overworked and tired muscles and nervous systems.
 Just what Americans need.

-Beans are very high in the B vitamins – This is an important area to focus on as I see a huge increase in supplementation of B vitamins, especially in older women of the peri and menopause years.
-What is feeding this increase in recommendations and prescriptions I don’t know exactly, but what I am seeing is clients who are on the B -vitamin supplements tend to become more wound up, anxious or worried.
+Beans are very high in the B vitamins – This is an important area to focus on as I see a huge increase in supplementation of B vitamins, especially in older women of the peri-menopause and menopausal years.
+What is feeding this increase in recommendations and prescriptions I don’t know exactly, but what I am seeing is clients who are on the B-vitamin supplements tend to become more wound up, anxious or worried.
 To explain why I don’t love B vitamin supplementation alone, I have to go into Chinese medicine a bit.
 It’s a Yin and Yang thing.
 B-Vitamins by themselves are very Yang (activity, movement) in nature.
 Women with blood deficiency are Yin deficient, they lack the grounding and anchoring to hold the Qi generated by the B vitamins which can make them ungrounded, nervous and tense.
 Generally, the symptoms of B vitamin deficiencies go away as soon as I get a client to add beans to their diets.
 What are those symptoms?
 They look like blood deficiency – fatigue, weakness, slow hair and nail growth, low energy, sighing, tightness in the diaphragm, anxiety and nervousness.
 Bean’s nature as a whole food is anchoring and calming.
 A few beans or lentils with a bit of oil (Yin) and salt (descends and calms) and they settle down and feel energy and strength come back.